-Q: What if I finish my hours early in the semester?
+Q: What if I finish my hours early in the semester for KIN 492/493?

 Q: When are Final Reports due?

-A: No, you cannot!
+A: No, you cannot.
 You must be enrolled in KIN 492 or KIN 493 or KIN 496 to start counting your internship hours (cannot count hours from before the first day of the semester, or after the last Weekly Assignment is due).
-In addition, for KIN 492/493 you must have a signed Affiliation Agreement in place!
+In addition, for KIN 492/493 you must have a signed Affiliation Agreement in place.

 Q: What if I would like to start my internship before the semester starts?

-A: You may NOT start counting hours from your internship earlier than the first day of the semester!
+A: You may not start counting hours from your internship earlier than the first day of the semester.
 The earliest you can start counting hours is the first day of the semester, or the first day you were enrolled in the class (if enrolled after the first day of the semester).

 A: IMPORTANT: There are no exceptions to the following.
-The add/drop dates for KIN 492 / 493 are the same as for any course at MSU.
+The add/drop dates for KIN 492 / 493/ 496 are the same as for any course at MSU.
 These are set by the university and always described on the Registrar’s website.
 You are responsible for knowing these dates.
-You cannot late add or late drop KIN 492 / 493.
-If you do not add/drop the course by the official dates you will get no refund and/or you will receive a zero point, and YOU WILL NOT GRADUATE.
+You cannot late add or late drop KIN 492 / 493 / 496.
+If you do not add/drop the course by the official dates you will get no refund and/or you will receive a zero point, and this may impact your graduation.